hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 ## Assumptions

+* Consul 0.6.4 or later is needed for using the Script checks.

-* Consul 0.6.4 or later is needed for using the TCP checks.
+* Consul 0.6.0 or later is needed for using the TCP checks.

 * The service discovery feature in Nomad depends on operators making sure that the Nomad client can reach the Consul agent.